Trey Mancini Player Props: Cubs vs. Brewers

 Trey Mancini At The Plate

-- Mancini has picked up an RBI in 26.6% of his games this season, with more than one RBI in 7.8% of his games.
-He has also plated three or more runs in three contests.
+- Mancini has picked up an RBI in 27.7% of his games this year, with two or more RBI in 7.7% of his games.
+He has also produced three or more runs in three contests.

-- He has scored in 19 games this season (29.7%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.